ShareKM/KMAP-M/fit/README.md

 ## Usage Instructions

-Examples of using many of the functions can be found in the `KMAP-M/demo` folder.

-Before using any of those wrapper functions, ensure that the compiled MEX binaries (e.g., `kfit_2tcm_mex_omp`, `kfit_liver_mex_omp`) are available in your MATLAB path.
-These binaries should have been compiled using the appropriate source files in the `KMAP-C/mex` directory.

-**Note:** The folder `KMAP-C/mex` contains both the MEX files and their precompiled binaries for different operating systems.
-- **Precompiled Binaries**: The precompiled MEX binaries for Windows, Linux, and macOS are organized in separate subdirectories within `KMAP-C/mex`.
-Use the binaries corresponding to your system architecture (`*.mexw64`, `*.mexa64`, or `*.mexmaci64`).
-- If you wish to recompile the MEX binaries, refer to the `README.md` file inside the `KMAP_mex_files` folder for compilation instructions.

 For example, to use the `kfit_2tcm.m` wrapper, you can call the function like this:

 ```matlab
 [k, cfit] = kfit_2tcm(ct, cp, scant, k0, opt);
 ```
+Specific examples of using many of the functions can be found in the `KMAP-M/demo` folder.

 Ensure that the inputs are prepared according to the function specifications (refer to each function’s help documentation in MATLAB).

+Before using any of those wrapper functions, ensure that the compiled MEX binaries (e.g., `kfit_2tcm_mex_omp`, `kfit_liver_mex_omp`) are available in your MATLAB path.
+These binaries should have been compiled using the appropriate source files in the `KMAP-C/mex` directory.
+If you wish to recompile the MEX binaries, refer to the `README.md` file inside the `KMAP-C/mex` folder for compilation instructions.

 ### Optional Settings (`opt`)